 Important factors in making TA/TF assignments include area of graduate training, content area of the course to be taught, need to complete the one-term teaching requirement, and quality of academic progress.
 Generally, students are not allowed to serve as TFs in areas for which they have not had graduate level preparation, and students who have not made good academic progress are not granted high priority for TA/TF assignments.
+Furthermore, students typically do not serve as TFs in their first year in the program.
 Consideration is also given to student preference in course selection, although it is not possible to guarantee that each student's preferences can be met.
 In general, priority will be given to less senior students and those who are fulfilling their teaching requirement.